alt012ucsd/cse15l-lab-reports/Lab Report 1.md

 This page will give instructions on how to complete remote access, and some commands that can be used.

+## Information/ Login
+1. In order to complete remote access, you are required to have both your Tritonlink Username and Password, or CSE 15L Username and Password.
+For example's sake the former will be used.

 ## Installing VScode
 1. The first step is to go to the following website: https://code.visualstudio.com/
 2. Using the given instructions download VScode onto your system